Tilea Campaign, Part 45

 The reports concerning the engine’s predecessor had described how it poisoned the ground over which it passed, to a depth of several feet, killing both beast and flower, grass and insect, even the trees it trundled past upon its journey.

-Here the grass was unscathed, apart from where the weight of the great wheel propelling the engine had churned up the ground – which was no more than what the maestro’s steam tank had done, and little more than that which result from passage of a company of mounted men at arms.
+Here the grass was unscathed, apart from where the weight of the great wheel propelling the engine had churned the ground – which was no more than what the maestro’s steam tank had done, and only little more damage than that which might result from passage of a company of mounted men at arms.

 Bernado found this perplexing and wondered whether the engine had yet to be loaded with its deadly grenadoes – a thought that quickly turned into a new concern.